nsg-ethz/p4-learning/examples/multiqueueing/README.md

     ```
 7. Copy the updated `v1model.p4` to the global path `/usr/local/share/p4c/p4include/`.
 Remember that every time you update `p4c` this file will be overwritten and the metadata fields might be removed.
 As an alternative, you can copy the preconfigured `v1model.p4` in the global path.
     ```
-    sudo wget https://raw.githubusercontent.com/nsg-ethz/p4-learning/master/examples/multiqueueing/v1model.p4 -O /usr/local/share/p4c/p4include/v1model.p4
+    sudo wget https://raw.githubusercontent.com/nsg-ethz/p4-learning/junota/examples/multiqueueing/v1model.p4 -O /usr/local/share/p4c/p4include/v1model.p4
     ```
 8. Now you are ready to go and test the simple_switch strict priority queues!

 ## How to run

-Packets from h1 and h2 towards h3 will be sent to two different priority queues 0 and 7.
-To
-see that one queue gets priority over the other we can start to iperf sessions and see who gets
+Packets from h1 and h2 towards h3 will be sent to two different priority queues 0 and 7, respectively.
+To see that one queue gets priority over the other we can start to iperf sessions and see who gets the bandwidth.
-the bandwidth.

 ```
 sudo p4run
 ```